Open-Model-Initiative/OMI-Data-Pipeline/modules/odr_api/tests/integration/README.md

 - `base_integration_test.py`: Contains the BaseIntegrationTest class with common setup and utility methods.
 - `test_result.py`: Contains the TestResult class and utility functions for running tests and logging results.
 - `models/`: Directory containing test files for different models:
-  - `test_users.py`: Tests for user-related operations and authentication methods.
   - (Add other test files as they are created)

 ## Running the Tests